SaiKrishnaMohan7/CompleteIntroToDocker/README.md

 - `docker run -it --network=node-hapi-net --rm mongo:3 mongo --host db`: run mogo3 image and run the mongo client in the conatner; So we have 2 mongo containers, one running the server `mongod` and the other running the client

 - a volume could be mounted to the `db` conatainer and mongo can be configured to read off of and write to that volume between runs
+- `docker run --init -p 3000:3000 --network=node-hapi-net --env MONGO_CONNECTION_STRING=mongodb://db:27017 netwroking-mongo-app`: run the `networking-mongo-app` on port 3000, connect to `node-hapi-network`, set env var for the container (note we refer to the database conatiner by the name we gave, `db`)

 ## Source